 More than 3,500 auto accidents involving motorcycles occurred in North Carolina in 2013.
 Most of them resulted in injuries (about 3,000), and 154 resulted in death (North Carolina DMV).
 It is essential to be as safe as possible when operating a motorcycle.
 You should always wear a helmet, stay out of blind spots and remain visible to others, wear protective clothing, stay caught up with the maintenance of your motorcycle, wear light-colored and reflective clothing, and avoid weaving in and out of traffic.
 Other drivers may not be as mindful about your safety, however.
 If you find yourself in an accident you need to contact a Charlotte motorcycle accident lawyer.

 Remember that a motorcycle is not as stable as other types of vehicles.
 It is less visible, and more likely to lead to injury or death in an accident.
-Should an accident occur with another car, you will need to contact a car accident lawyer in Charlotte.
+Should an accident occur with another car, you will need to contact a skilled motorcycle lawyer in Charlotte.
 The attorneys at Ted A. Greve & Associates have years of experience in dealing with motor vehicle accidents of all kinds and are here to help.
 Just because you were riding a motorcycle does not mean that you deserve to suffer serious injuries, with no consequences for the other driver.
 Call our offices today at (844)387-8677 to obtain the compensation you deserve for your damages.